alfadelta10010/AlphaProcessor/README.md

 - `CLOCK_PERIOD`: The clock period used for clocks in the design, in nanoseconds
 - `CLOCK_NET`: The name of the net input to root clock buffer
 - `DESIGN_IS_CORE`: Controls the layers used in the power grid, we set it to `0` as our design is a macro which goes inside the core.
+- `RUN_HEURISTIC_DIODE_INSERTION`: Uses a script to place diodes more efficiently
+- `PL_TARGET_FREQUENCY`: The desired placement density of cells, reflects how spread the cells would be on the core area, set to a high value for macros
+- `FP_CORE_UTIL`: Core utilization percentage, set to a low value for macros

 - For each macro, we create a Pin Configuration file to specify pin placement:
 `spimemio/pin_order.cfg`